-The statistics contained herein, which include crimes on campus and crimes in adjacent public areas, are collected by the Office of Student Affairs and are based on crimes reported directly to campus security, CSA's, and information provided by the local law enforcement agency having geographic jurisdiction.
+The statistics contained herein, which include crimes on campus and crimes in adjacent public areas, are collected by the Office of Student Affairs and are based on crimes reported

 In preparation for annual reporting, persons within each department of the University with significant responsibility for student and campus affairs, including disciplinary proceedings, are surveyed for knowledge of crimes that may not have been reported to the Director of Campus Safety, campus security or police authorities.
 These individuals include the Dean of Students, Residence Life staff, Athletic Directors and coaches, organization advisors, and Student Affairs personnel.
 Persons at Counseling Services and campus ministries are not surveyed for knowledge of certain crimes because the law does not impose a reporting obligation on persons with counseling or pastoral obligations.